 Over to you

 Do you strive for perfection or excellence?
 How do you view your relationship with your self?
-How does this impact on your life choices?
+What impact does this have on your life choices?
 How do you choose to meet life’s challenges and your personal goals?
 I’d love to hear from you and your experiences of striving towards your life potential.

 If you found this article useful and interesting please pass it on to other people you think would be interested and spread the word.
 I would really appreciate it.
 And if you are new to Potentiality Coaching, why not sign up to the e- mailing list at http://www.potentialitycoaching.co.uk/ and get an e- mail straight to your in box when I post my monthly blog and be first to hear about news, information and insights at Potentiality Coaching.
 I’d love to have you be part of the community.